-- E. coli, colonies/100 ml in non-coastal waters - Fecal coliform, colonies/100 ml in Shellfish Harvesting waters - Enterococci, colonies/100 ml in coastal waters
+- E. Coli, colonies/100 ml in non-coastal waters - Enterococci, colonies/100 ml in coastal waters - Fecal coliform, colonies/100 ml in Shellfish Harvesting waters

-Chlorophyll a samples will include the collection of photic zone composite water samples to be processed in accordance with ADEM SOP # 2063 Chlorophyll a Collection and Processing.
+Chlorophyll a samples will include the collection of photic zone composite water samples to be processed in accordance with ADEM Standard Operating Procedures (SOP) # 2063 Chlorophyll a Collection and Processing.